kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 ## Creating an account

 1. After starting the app press the create new user button
-2. Please insert your username and password.
+2. Please insert your username and password and press the "Crate new user"-button.
 Password length must be over seven characters and can not contain spaces.
 The app informs you if the username is already taken.
+3. When a new account is created successfully you will return to the log in -screen.
+Now insert your account credentials and press the "Log in"-button.

+## Searching for images